nettitude/PoshC2/README.md

 powershell -exec bypass -c "IEX (New-Object System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/nettitude/PoshC2/master/C2-Installer.ps1')"
 ```

+## Viewing the logs

+If you want others to be able to to just view the C2 output you can pipe the C2Server.py to a file and stdout with:

+`python -u C2Server.py | tee -a /var/log/poshc2_server.log`

+Note the `-u` option is required to prevent buffering.

+Then you can view it with

+`tail -f -n 50 /var/log/poshc2_server.log`

 ## Installing as a service

 Installing as a service provides multiple benefits such as being able to log to service logs, viewing with journalctl and automatically starting on reboot.